Landing gear

 For aircraft, the landing gear supports the craft when it is not flying, allowing it to take off, land, and taxi without damage.
 Wheeled landing gear is the most common, with skis or floats needed to operate from snow/ice/water and skids for vertical operation on land.
-Faster aircraft have retractable undercarriages, which fold away during flight to reduce drag.
+Retractable undercarriages fold away during flight, which reduces drag, allowing for faster airspeeds.
+Landing gear must be strong enough to support the aircraft and its design affects the weight, balance and performance.
+It often comprises three wheels, or wheel-sets, giving a tripod effect.

 Some unusual landing gear have been evaluated experimentally.
 These include: no landing gear (to save weight), made possible by operating from a catapult cradle and flexible landing deck: air cushion (to enable operation over a wide range of ground obstacles and water/snow/ice); tracked (to reduce runway loading).

-For launch vehicles and spacecraft landers, the landing gear usually only supports the vehicle on landing, and is not used for takeoff or surface movement.
+For launch vehicles and spacecraft landers, the landing gear usually only supports the vehicle on landing and during subsequent surface movement, and is not used for takeoff.

-Given their varied designs and applications, there exists dozens of specialized landing gear manufacturers.
+Given their varied designs and applications, there exist dozens of specialized landing gear manufacturers.
 The three largest are Safran Landing Systems, Collins Aerospace (part of Raytheon Technologies) and Héroux-Devtek.